TNTwise/Rife-ESRGAN-App-Linux/README.md

 # Rife-Vulkan-GUI, Based on rife-ncnn-vulkan
+#DO NOT CLONE REPO.
+CLONING RESULTS IN A BUG.
+DOWNLOAD FROM RELEASE TAB
 # Installation: (linux)
 Download the Latest Release of Rife-Vulkan-GUI. <br />
 Extract the files. <br />